-Third Violation: An Incident Report will be filed with the Office of Student Life.
-Immediate dismissal from Sterling College will result for one semester.
-After one semester, the student has the right to reapply to Sterling College.
+Fourth Violation: An Incident Report will be filed with the office of Student Life.
+Immediate Dismissal from Sterling College.

 POLICY ON ILLEGAL DRUGS

 Illegal drugs and drug paraphernalia (this includes hookah bongs) are not permitted on the Sterling College campus.
 SC will cooperate with law enforcement agencies in upholding the laws pertaining to the sale, use and possession of illegal drugs.
 The possession, sale, manufacture, or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by Student Life staff.
 All students, faculty, staff, and administration have a responsibility to inform law enforcement officials of illicit drug use.
 Violators are subject to college disciplinary action, criminal prosecution, fine and imprisonment.